worldline/angular-training/docs/src/routing/README.md

 </code-block>
 </code-group>

-You can now navigate via the navbar links. `routerLink` is the selector for the `RouterLink` directive that turns user clicks into router navigations.
+You can now navigate via the navbar links. `routerLink` is the selector for the [RouterLink directive](https://angular.io/api/router/RouterLink) that turns user clicks into router navigations.
 It's another of the public directives in the `RouterModule`.

 ::: danger
 Usually a link destination is specified via the `href` attribute.
 However, this is not the way to go for navigation within an SPA and should only be used for navigation to external URLs.
 Indeed, navigating via href in an SPA makes the entire app reload which is highly inefficient and offers very poor user experience.
 :::

-**Exercise:** Add navigation to book details and author details in the respective lists.
+**Exercise:** Add navigation to book details and author details in their respective list components.

 ::: details Correction
 You have two options, either use an absolute path starting with `/` which means the entire path needs to be supplied (like in `book-list.component.html`) or use a relative path to the current location (like in `author-list.component.html`).